Nikola21216/dna-games/README.md

 # DNA Games

 DNA Games is an online platform for discovering and previewing video games.
-Users can browse games by category, explore detailed game information, and receive curated recommendations.
+Users can browse games by category and explore detailed game information.

 # 📌 Features